-Pointing of bladder towards the side of hernia, i.e. angulation of bladder base anteroinferiorly, is the CT sign of bladder herniation.
+Pointing of the bladder toward the side of the hernia, i.e. angulation of the bladder base anteroinferiorly, is the CT sign of bladder herniation.
 Prone position can enhance its visualization.
 CT can also reveal herniations through uncommon sites like the obturator foramen.

-Usually only large scrotal lesions can be well visualized in sonography.
-Fluid filled sac in continuity with urinary bladder is seen.
-Sometimes, this continuity is difficult to demonstrate, where it is seen as beaked appearance of fluid filled scrotal sac cranially 1.
+Usually, only large scrotal lesions can be well visualized in sonography.
+A fluid-filled sac in continuity with the urinary bladder is seen.
+Sometimes, this continuity is difficult to demonstrate, where it is seen as a beaked appearance of fluid-filled scrotal sac cranially 1.

 Findings are similar to CT features of bladder hernia, however coronal and sagittal planes can clarify the issue.
 Also, relations to adjacent vascular landmarks can be well identified 1.